 Bias can be both intentional and accidental, so pure motives aren’t enough.
 Double blinding protects the integrity of the researcher and lends weight to their results, providing a smoother peer review process.

-While it can be difficult to conduct a double-blind study, if the experiment is only single blinded, it is more likely that participants will find out about their assigned group and thus alternate their behavior.
+While it can be difficult to conduct a double-blind study, if the experiment is only single blinded, it is more likely that participants will find out about their assigned group and thus alternate their behaviour.
 If the participant finds out about receiving the real treatment or fake treatment, this is called “unblinding”.

 In other cases, however, blinding might be impossible, especially in physical treatment.
 You may be able to give placebo sugar pills to participants, but you cannot fake physical exercises or treatments without affecting the individuals in any way.